tech-scripts/tech-scripts/README.md

 **Tech Scripts** is a collection of utilities designed to simplify Linux system management, automation, and configuration.
 The project includes tools for stress testing system components, automating updates, optimizing system performance, and managing LXC containers and virtual machines.
 Key features include:

-- **Stress Testing**: Tools for testing CPU, disk, and memory performance.
+- **Stress Testing**: Tools for testing cpu, disk, and memory performance.
-- **System Optimization**: Utilities for configuring swap, GRUB, and startup scripts.
+- **System Optimization**: Utilities for configuring swap, grub, and startup scripts.
 - **Automation**: Scripts for automatic updates and system monitoring.
-- **Security**: Notifications for SSH logins and kernel modules checks.
+- **Security**: Notifications for ssh logins and kernel modules checks.
-- **LXC and VM Management**: Tools for managing LXC containers and virtual machines.
+- **LXC and VM Management**: Tools for managing lxc containers and virtual machines.

 ---